kadena-io/pact/docs/pact-reference.md

 ### References {#references}

-References are two atoms joined by a dot `.` that directly resolve to definitions found in other modules.
+References are multiple atoms joined by a dot `.` that directly resolve to definitions found in other modules.

 ```